Measurement of $\gamma$-ray production via the neutron-$^{16}$O reaction using a 77 MeV quasi-monoenergetic neutron beam: Acknowledgment

 \section{Acknowledgment}

 The authors are grateful to the RCNP staff for giving a beam time to the experiment and the accelerator group for supplying a stable beam.
 We also thank Dr. Y. Iwamoto (JAEA) and Dr. S. Meigo (JAEA) for their helpful advices on neutron flux measurements.
-This work was supported by Japan MEXT KAKENHI Grant Number 17J06141, 26400292, 25105002, and 18H05537.
-One of the authors (Y. Ashida) is supported by the JSPS Young Scientist Fellowship (DC1).
+This work was supported by Japan MEXT KAKENHI Grants No. 17J06141, No.26400292, No. 25105002, No. 18H05537, and No. JP20H00162.